breadboard-ai/breadboard/boards/components/fetch-atom/README.md

 # Fetch ATOM Feed

-This recipe demonstrates how to fetch an ATOM feed return the items and metadata.
+This board demonstrates how to fetch an ATOM feed return the items and metadata.

 ## Running the Board